RakhithJK/YT-Spammer-Purge-wiki/Planned-Features.md

 * Add channel ID whitelist
 * Add 'only' option, like an opposite of 'exclude' - Only delete certain users from sample
 * Option to search also obfuscated versions of entered strings
+* Break the script up into multiple files, as it is becoming absolutely enormous

 ## Whenever I Get Around to It
 * Monitoring Mode: Program could be let to continue running and automatically mark matched comments as 'held for review', so they can be restored if incorrectly removed.